Yamkela5/routes/README.md

  - You can access my application by forking the repository,that way you will have my repo on your machine.
  - This is an express application hence you will have to do some **installations**

- ## Modules that you will have to install.
+ ## Here are the commands for the installation that you will need.

  - Firstly,this app requires NodeJS for it to run so for you to check if you have NodeJS enter this command `node -v` on your terminal,it shall you the version of NodeJS that you have.
  - Type `npm init` to update the package.json file.